SebastianStehle/yjs-redux/README.md

 [![npm shield](https://img.shields.io/npm/v/yjs-redux)](https://www.npmjs.com/package/yjs-redux)

-Connects a redux store to yjs (https://docs.yjs.dev/) with support for all kind of javascript objects, including custom classes.
+Connects a redux store to yjs (https://docs.yjs.dev/) with support for all kind of JavaScript objects, including custom classes.
+Allows you to use the synchronization features of Yjs with the data management capabilities of redux.
+It works with any redux store, whether you use redux toolkit or not, and even supports initial values.
+Only transmits the changed values and keeps the number of changes in redux low.

 ## Install